dfir-dd/dionysos/README.md

     dionysos [OPTIONS]

 OPTIONS:
-    -F, --filename <FILENAME_REGEX>    regular expression to match against the basename of files.
+    -C, --scan-compressed         allow yara to scan compressed files -F, --filename <FILENAMES>    regular expression to match against the basename of files.
+This parameter can be specified multiple times
-                                       This parameter can be specified multiple times -h, --help                         Print help information
+    -h, --help                    Print help information
-        --omit-levenshtein             do not run the Levenshtein scanner -P, --path <PATH>                  path which must be scanned -v                                 level of verbosity (specify multiple times to increase verbosity
+        --omit-levenshtein        do not run the Levenshtein scanner -P, --path <PATH>             path which must be scanned -q, --quiet                   Less output per occurrence
+    -v, --verbose                 More output per occurrence
     -V, --version                 Print version information
-    -Y, --yara <YARA_RULES>            use yara scanner with the specified ruleset.
+    -Y, --yara <YARA>             use yara scanner with the specified ruleset.
 This can be a single file, a zip file or a directory containing lots of yara files.
                                   Yara files must end with 'yar' or 'yara', and zip files must end with 'zip'
 ```

 # Developer guide